 Once you have your file with your transcripts, V-Note can import the file and will automatically associate the time with the video.
 If the times do not agree (for example, if you removed the first 20 minutes of video), you will need to modify your transcripts in a spreadsheet program.
 For example, subtract a time (20 minutes in the example from each utterance's start time and end time so that it aligns properly with the video in V-Note, for analysis and subtitle display purposes.
 Fortunately, spreadsheet programs such as Excel ® can make this easy and automatic by allowing you to apply a formula to the whole column.
-Consult the respective user manual for more information.
+Consult the program's respective user manual for more information.

 In order to begin the importing of the transcripts, click the button labeled "Import Transcript" in the transcription window near the top of the screen.
 This will allow you to browse for the file.
-Once you find it (in CSV format) double click it and it will prompt the Import Transcript Dialog as shown below.
+Once you find it, double click it and it will prompt the manually (upper right of window).
+"Refresh Preview" will allow you to see how your data, as chosen, will look in V-Note once imported.

+Import Transcript Dialog as shown below.
 V-Note attempts to assign the columns correctly and provide a sample rendering called a "preview" which is shown at bottom of the window.
-In the event that V-Note does not
+In the event that V-Note does not produce the "Preview" you desire, you can assign the columns